pbasynch/asynchronous-physical-exchanges/README.md

 Case of success and cancellation of the time lock:

 In the case of conformity, the object is accepted by the reception locker based on the data validated ex ante by the buyer.
 This acceptance results in the revelation of a cryptographic secret previously committed, allowing the cryptographic condition that invalidates the penalizing branch of the conditional transaction engaged by logistics to be satisfied.

 This mechanism relies on classical hashlock / timelock constructions:

--the revelation of the secret prevents execution of the reimbursement
+• the revelation of the secret prevents execution of the reimbursement

 • the economic commitment of logistics is then considered fulfilled